psrpinto/rev2-master-keyboard/how.md

 > This documentation is currently being improved.

-In essence, a [Midihub](https://blokas.io/midihub/) hardware MIDI processor is used to "split" the Rev2 into two logical devices:
+In essence, a [Midihub](https://blokas.io/midihub/) hardware MIDI processor is used to split MIDI messages related to the keyboard into a separate MIDI channel, configurable through the control panel.

-- a keyboard with a MIDI input and a MIDI output
-- a synthesizer with a MIDI input and a MIDI output

 ![Diagram](diagram.png "Diagram")